olets/hometown-prompt/README.md

 ## Performance

-Git Prompt Kit has a sub-10ms the time between prompts, as measured by [`zsh-prompt-benchmark`](https://github.com/romkatv/zsh-prompt-benchmark).
+Git Prompt Kit adds less than sub-10ms to the time between prompts, as measured by [`zsh-prompt-benchmark`](https://github.com/romkatv/zsh-prompt-benchmark).
 It is built on gitstatus, the same accelerated `git status` alternative used by Powerlevel10k.
 See [gitstatus](https://github.com/romkatv/gitstatus) for details.

 ## Acknowledgments